gis

 Note

-GIS collects information from different sources depending on the requested data type.
+GIS collects data from different sources depending on the requested data type.
 The source must be configured or the information must be provided:

-• Event and origin information are provided by HTTP POST as event XML.
-The include:
+• Event parameters: Provided by HTTP POST as event XML.
+This includes:

 • events with preferred origin, magnitude and focal mechanism / moment tensor,